m0mosenpai/Umaru-chan/README.md

 Potential future updates:

--> An option to delete anime files you don't need
+-> An option to delete anime files you don't need <br>
 -> Automated downloading